 - If fertilization is deemed necessary, here are some things to consider:

 - Test your soil before you fertilize to find out if some nutrients are lacking.
 Many Maine soils lack nitrogen but have plenty of phosphorus.
-Contact the Maine Soil Testing Service for more information, or pick up a soil test kit at your UMaine Extension county office.
+Contact the Analytical Lab and Maine Soil Testing Service for more information, or pick up a soil test kit at your UMaine Extension County Office.

 - Always fertilize with phosphorus-free fertilizer (look for “0” as the middle number in a fertilizer bag’s analysis), unless a soil test shows that your lawn needs phosphorus.
 If only blended fertilizers are available, use the formula with the lowest level of phosphorus.